-I am a tutor for the following undergraduate papers at the University of Oxford:
+In addition, I tutor for the following undergraduate papers at Somerville College (University of Oxford):

 - Aristotle on Nature, Life and the Mind

 - Aristotle's Nicomachean Ethics

 In Autumn 2020 I gave this mini lecture series for Oxford undergraduates:

 Can matter be divided ad infinitum, or is it composed of indivisible chunks?
 What about time and motion: are they infinitely divisible, or are there time-atoms?
 And what is the relation between these physical magnitudes?
 These are fundamental questions that shape our metaphysical and scientific understanding of the world: they have been at the centre stage of the history of thought, and have always represented one of the most fertile ground of interaction between physics, mathematics, and philosophy.
 The polarity between theories of continuity and atomism runs through the history of these disciplines, and offers a privileged way into discussing their relationship and interconnections.

 This mini lecture series will focus on the initial form that this debate has taken in Ancient Greek philosophy, and which shaped for millennia much of the discussion in Western physics and philosophy.
 In particular, we will focus on the Ancient Atomists and Aristotle.
 Thus, the course offers a detailed discussion of some key topics in Aristotle’s physics and metaphysics, as well as a panorama of the Atomists’ positions, from Democritus to Epicurus.